SolaceLabs/solace-integration-guides/docs/_guides/websphere-liberty.md

 ---
 layout: guides
-title: WebSphere Application Server V7 and V8
+title: WebSphere Application Server Liberty
-summary: The WebSphere Application Server provides a comprehensive framework for application and integration middleware that is compliant with the Java Enterprise Edition computing platform.
-Solace provides a Java Connector Architecture (JCA) compliant Resource Adapter that may be deployed to the WebSphere application server providing enterprise applications with connectivity to the Solace PubSub+ message broker.
+summary: The IBM WebSphere Liberty is a Java EE application server with a low-overhead Java runtime environment designed for cloud-native applications and microservices.
+Solace provides a Java Connector Architecture (JCA) compliant Resource Adapter that may be deployed to the WebSphere Application Server   Liberty providing enterprise applications with connectivity to the Solace PubSub+ message broker.
-icon: ibm-websphere.png
+icon: websphere-liberty.png
 links:
    - label: Example Source Code - WebSphere
      link: https://github.com/SolaceLabs/solace-integration-guides/blob/master/src/websphere